Find out about the data reporting requirements for data reporting services providers (DRSPs), trading venues and investment firms.

 MiFID II/MiFIR sets out, among other things, the following requirements:

-- Transaction Reporting: MiFID II authorised investment firms and credit institutions will be required to report complete and accurate details of transactions in financial instruments (Article 26 MiFIR) to the competent authorities directly or through ARMs or trading venues.
+- Transaction Reporting: MiFID II authorised investment firms and credit institutions will be required to report complete and accurate details of transactions in financial instruments (Article 26 MiFIR) to the competent authorities directly or through ARMs.
 Trading venues will also be required to submit transaction reports on behalf of non-MiFID member firms (Article 26(5) MiFIR) and they may submit transaction reports for MiFID member firms in relation to the market-side transaction report (Article 26(7) MiFIR) to the competent authorities.
-UK branches of third country investment firms and credit institutions are also required to submit transaction reports to the FCA, under FCA proposals in CP15/43.
+UK branches of third country investment firms and credit institutions are also required to submit transaction reports to the FCA, as set out in our policy statement (PS17/5).

 - Transparency calculation data (Article 22 MiFIR): APAs, CTPs and trading venues will be required to submit relevant transparency calculation data to the competent authorities.